What Is Molluscum? Signs and Symptoms

 Molluscum contagiosum is a common viral infection of the skin that causes round, firm, painless bumps to appear.
 This condition is spread by direct contact with someone who has it or by touching an object that has been infected with the virus.
-Symptoms can take up to six months to appear.
+The signs and symptoms of molluscum can take up to six months to appear, and the bumps are usually 1 to 5 millimeters in size.

 Common signs of molluscum include bumps that may have the following characteristics: